 - Ensuring that public events are co-created with members of the public, patients and practitioners

-- Embedding knowledge from narrative theory to address the stigma and isolation often encountered by those diagnosed with a rare disease.
+- Embedding knowledge from narrative theory to address the stigma and isolation often encountered by those diagnosed with a rare condition.

 - Enable attendees at our events to contribute their thoughts and reactions via a number of mediums